1. Output information

 • Government Statistical Service Business Registers Group.
 This is a cross-governmental group that identifies and addresses developments and issues affecting the IDBR; this group meets biannually.

-• Business Demography Statistics steering group.
-The Office for Statistics Regulation (OSR) reviewed the ONS business demography statistics and reported their findings in October 2020.
-In determining how to meet the requirements set out in the report, we set up a steering group of key business demography users.
-The steering group considers not only how business demography statistics can be developed but also takes into account the underlying source data and the IDBR, which is also the basis for our UK Business: Activity, size and location publication.
-This group meets quarterly.
+• Business Register User Group.
+The Office for Statistics Regulation (OSR) reviewed the ONS business demography statistics and published an assessment report in October 2020.
+In determining how to meet the requirements set out in the report, we set up a steering group of important business demography users.
+Since the business demography steering group was accounting for the underlying source data and general quality issues on the IDBR, the scope of the group was expanded to cover all outputs from the business register and any issues facing register users.
+The name of the group was changed to the Business Register User Group.
+It meets annually.

 Nôl i'r tabl cynnwys

-Office for National Statistics (ONS), released 22 November 2023, ONS website, methodology, Business demography QMI
+Office for National Statistics (ONS), updated 18 November 2024, ONS website, methodology, Business demography Quality and Methodology Information

 Nôl i'r tabl cynnwys